woopstar/hsem/README.md

 - Grid import management based on spot prices:
   - Enables or disables for charge of battery based on current electricity spot prices

+- EV charging optimization:
+  - Switches to a special TOU mode during EV charging to prioritize vehicle charging
+  - Disables discharge of battery when EV charger is on
+  - Reverts to optimal mode after EV charging is complete

+- Seasonal mode switching:
+  - If solar power is above the house consumption, the battery is put into Maximize Self Consumption

 ## Requirements

 To use this package, you need the following integrations: